AviatrixSystems/Docs/HowTos/config_Barracuda.rst

 Now your firewall instance is ready to receive packets!

-The next step is specifying which Security Domain needs packet inspection by defining a connection policy that connects to the firewall domain.
+The next step is specifying which network domain needs packet inspection by defining a connection policy that connects to the firewall domain.
 This is done by `Step 8 <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#specify-security-domain-for-firewall-inspection>`_ in the Firewall Network workflow.

 For example, deploy Spoke-1 VPC in Security_Domain_1 and Spoke-2 VPC in Security_Domain_2.
 Build a connection policy between the two domains.
 Build a connection between Security_Domain_2 to Firewall Domain.